PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials_py/Installation_and_use_in_Python.md

 t      = jl.HTBpartialplot(data,output,[1,2])  # partial dependence plots, here for the first two features
 ```

-## Further notes on using HTBoost in Python
+## Further notes on using HybridTreeBoosting in Python

 ### To translate the Julia tutorials in Python